-What Is a Sesamoid?
+What are the Sesamoids of the Foot?
+To understand sesamoid injuries in the foot, it's imporant to know what sesamoinds are.
 A sesamoid is a bone embedded in a tendon.
 Sesamoids are found in several joints in the body.
-In the normal foot, the sesamoids are two pea-shaped bones located in the ball of the foot, beneath the big toe joint.
-Acting as a pulley for tendons, the s...
+In the normal foot, the sesamoids are two pea-shaped ...

 What Are the Peroneal Tendons?
+To understan peroneal tendon injuries, it's important to first understand what the peroneal tendons do.
 A tendon is a band of tissue that connects a muscle to a bone.
-The two peroneal tendons in the foot run side by side behind the outer ankle bone.
-One peroneal tendon attaches to the outer part of the midfoot, while the other tendon runs unde...
+The two peroneal tendons in the foot run side by side behind the outer ank...

 Travel Tips to Help Prevent Deep Vein Thrombosis Spring Into Sports Without Spraining Your Ankle Don't Ignore Big Toe Pain

 Six Tips for Healthy Holiday Feet Keep Boot Heels Low This Winter to Prevent Injuries Keep Your Feet Safe at the Gym in the New Year Hit the Slopes and Rinks Safely

 Don't Let an Old Ankle Injury Spring Up Bunionettes Not as Cute as They Sound Common Foot Care Myths Debunked

 Ankle Replacement Surgery High Ankle Sprain vs Lateral Ankle Sprain Spring Walking